 Climate-related matters influence various elements of our financial planning process.
 The potential financial impact of each risk and opportunity is calculated to better understand its materiality for the Group.
 Acquisitions have played, and will continue to play, a key role in our sustainable growth strategy.
 We have acquired three businesses since 2017 to gain access to emerging product markets, such as EV chargers through our acquisition of Sync EV in 2022, and to expand our existing LED lighting product offering through the acquisitions of Kingfisher and DW Windsor.
+In 2024 we acquired CMD, who design and manufacture a comprehensive range of wiring accessories for commercial premises and offices, which represents an opportunity for the Group to sell our LED lighting solutions to complement their existing offering.

-In November 2023, we completed a strategic investment in eEnergy, an important customer within our LED Lighting Projects business. eEnergy is a net zero energy services provider, empowering organisations to achieve net zero by tackling energy waste and transitioning to clean energy, without the need for upfront investment.
+In November 2023, we completed a strategic investment in eEnergy, an important customer within our LED Lighting Projects business. eEnergy is a net zero energy services provider, empowering organisations to transition to net zero by tackling energy waste and consuming clean energy, without the need for upfront investment.
 They are well positioned to become an increasingly relevant sales channel within the non-residential segment, and we look forward to working in collaboration to explore growth opportunities for our LED lighting and other products.